American Career College: History

 American Career College was founded by David Pyle in 1978 as the American College of Optics, which specialized in optical dispensing.
 The name was changed to the American College of Optechs in 1990 before becoming the American Career College in 1993.
 The college's enrollment increased following the approval of its nursing program in 1994 and the vocational nursing program in 2001.
 The Ontario campus opened in 2008.
 ACC's sister school West Coast University holds some classes for ACC on its campus and credits can be transferred between the two institutions.

 In 2020, 79% of enrolled students were female and 58% identified as Hispanic/Latinx.

-Programs

-American Career College has 12 healthcare programs: